The universal category $\mathcal{O}$ and the Gelfand-Graev action: Categorical Preliminaries

 Although $J_*$ is not right $t$-exact in general, we do have the following statement:

 \begin{Lemma} If $X \in \Ccirc^{\leq 0}$, then there is a canonical equivalence $X \simeq J^!(\tau^{\leq 0}J_*(X))$. \end{Lemma}

-\begin{proof} For such an $X$, we obtain a cofiber sequence $\tau^{\leq 0}J_*X \to J_*X \to \tau^{> 0}X$.
+\begin{proof} For such an $X$, we obtain a cofiber sequence $\tau^{\leq 0}J_*X \to J_*X \to \tau^{> 0}J_*X$.
 Applying $J^!$ to this cofiber sequence (which is continuous and thus exact by construction), we obtain the cofiber sequence

 and furthermore we see that the unit map $X \xrightarrow{\sim} J_*J^!(X)$ identifies the middle term of \labelcref{Cofiber Sequence for Object of Quotient Category} with $X$.
-The left and middle terms of \labelcref{Cofiber Sequence for Object of Quotient Category} thus both lie in $\Ccirc^{\leq 0}$ while the rightmost term lies in $\Ccirc^{> 0}$, so the rightmost term vanishes.
+The left and middle terms of \labelcref{Cofiber Sequence for Object of Quotient Category} thus both lie in $\Ccirc^{\leq 0}$ while the rightmost term lies in $\Ccirc^{> 0}$.
 Thus the rightmost term in \labelcref{Cofiber Sequence for Object of Quotient Category} vanishes and so the composite

 gives our desired equivalence. \end{proof}

 Finally, we record the interaction with the above discussion when our underlying category DGCat is replaced with $G$-categories:

 \begin{Proposition} Assume $G$ acts on $\C$ compatibly with the $t$-structure and the subcategory $\C_0$ is closed under the $G$-action.
 Then $\Ccirc$ acquires a $G$-action and moreover $G$ acts compatibly with the $t$-structure. \end{Proposition}